 A crowdfunding site for commercial real estate equity investments, RealCrowd aims to take the middleman out of real estate investing.
 Accredited investors can browse, compare, and invest.

 Fees: They have a base listing fee of $15,000.
 Fees charged to those who list investments, not investors.

 This site brings its users together to invest in residential and commercial real estate.
 Both accredited and non-accredited investors can use the platform.
 Each investment has a fee that varies depending on whether the investment is a loan or an equity purchase.

 For engaged couples or newlyweds, this crowdfunding site helps raise funds for a wedding, honeymoon, or even the down payment on a new home.

 Slated is an equity crowdfunding site for movies.
 This start-to-finish platform helps with funding film projects, finding talent, and distributing the final project.
-It also offers extended services such as script analysis for an additional cost.
-You must be referred by a current member to become a member yourself.
+It also offers extended services such as script and financial analysis for an additional cost.

-The only crowdfunding site dedicated to scientific research, Experiment helps researchers raise the funds they need to pursue new discoveries.
+A crowdfunding site dedicated to scientific research, Experiment helps researchers raise the funds they need to pursue new discoveries.
 Backers can review their impact through open access to data and the resulting journal publications.
-Experiment has a funding success rate of 47.1%.
-It’s an all-or-nothing model.

-Use this list of top crowdfunding sites to find the platform that works best for your project or cause, and make it a success.
-For more crowdfunding inspiration, check out these tips and ideas.
+Use this list of the best crowdfunding sites to find the platform that works best for your project or cause.
+For more crowdfunding inspiration, check out these fundraising tips and ideas.
 Start your free fundraiser today.
-For a more in-depth look at crowdfunding, read Crowdfunding Expert Roundup: 13 Pros Make Predictions.